Plasma Donation Tips and Tricks

-But, you’re having some trouble during the donation process; maybe you’ve been told that your plasma is “cloudy” or you’ve noticed someone else who donates the same volume you do, is finishing their donation a lot more quickly than you are.
+However, you’re having some trouble during the donation process.
+Maybe you’ve been told that your plasma is “cloudy."
+Or perhaps you’ve noticed someone else, who is donating the same volume as you, is finishing their donation a lot more quickly than you.
 Why is this happening?
-Well, after 5 years of donating plasma, I’ve learned a lot, and I’m here to share my knowledge of the most common donation issues I’ve seen firsthand.
+Well, after 5 years of donating plasma, I’ve learned a lot, and I’m here to share my knowledge of the most common donation issues I've experience and/or seen.

 If you’ve been told that your plasma is “cloudy” it could be because you’re eating foods that are fatty.
 Did you eat a McDonald’s cheeseburger before you went in for your donation?
 Although the meat in your burger may be providing the protein and iron your body needs for a good donation, you’ll also be consuming a high level of grease, making your plasma appear cloudy.
 I’ve actually seen a donor who has clogged up the plasmapheresis machine because their plasma is so thick due to a diet like this.
 Eating leaner meats and avoiding greasy foods before your donation will help clear this up considerably.